jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > *Which polarization is the most suitable to visually separate forest (F) and non-forest (NF)?*
 > ___

 Check the relationship of the five main land cover classes and the different Sentinel-1 polarizations backscatter values by selecting the “_Inspector_” on the top right in GEE (Fig. 3).
-Then select a pixel with the mouse courser by simply clicking on the map (Fig. 3).
+Then select a pixel with the mouse courser by clicking on the map (Fig. 3).

 ![fig](/figures/figure_06.png)
 <sub>Figure 3.
 Inspector function to access values of plotted maps in GEE. </sub>

-Extract backscatter values for 10 pixels representing each of the five land cover classes via the GEE “_Inspector_” to describe class specific backscatter characteristics.
-Afterwards calculate the minimal value, the maximal value, the median and the standard deviation based on the 10 pixel for each class and fill it in a table (Example table 1.).
+Extract backscatter values for a number of pixels (eg. 5 - 10) representing each of the five land cover classes via the GEE “_Inspector_”.
+Afterwards calculate the mean value for each class based on the selected pixel values and fill it in a table (Example table 1.).

 ![fig](/figures/table_01.PNG)
 <sub> Table 1.
 Structure of the backscatter values for VV- and VH-polarization for the five main land cover classes </sub>

 > ___
 > #### Question E.1-5:
-> *What are significant differences in the calculated median and standard deviation values for each class (F, NF, P, W and B) for VV-polarization?
-Which class shows the lowest and highest backscatter values?*
+> *What are differences in the calculated mean values for each class (F, NF, P, W and B) in VV-polarization?*
 >
 > #### Question E.1-6:
-> *What land cover classes are easy to separate based on their backscatter value ranges for either VV- and VH-polarization?*
+> *What land cover classes indicate significant differences in their mean values for VV- and VH-polarization?*
 > ___

 #### 4. Calculating “VV-VH backscatter ratio” and RGB composite creation

-To create a false colour RGB using a dual-polarised SAR image (two image layers only), the backscatter ratio is most commonly used as third image layer.
+To create a false colour RGB using a dual-polarised radar image (two image layers only), the backscatter ratio is most commonly used as third image layer.
 In case of Sentinel-1, the “VV/VH backscatter ratio” is calculated.
 In dB scale, the “VV-VH backscatter ratio” is not calculated as a classical ratio (for example NDVI), but simply as VV backscatter - VH backscatter.
 (In linear scale, the “VVVH backscatter ratio” it is calculated as ratio: VV/VH).

 To calculate the “VVVH backscatter ratio” and visualize it (Fig. 4) you may use the following code.
-__Note__ that in order to successfully run this code you need to have defined the variable called _s1VH_image_ via the task from visualizing the VH band from before!
+__Note__: In order to successfully run this code a variable called _s1VH_image_ (from visualizing the VH backscatter image) needs to be already defined!

 ```java
 // Calculate the  VVVH backscatter ratio by subtracting the single bands of VV and VH